 The essence of visiting Paris and seeing the Eiffel tower comes in many forms.
-For me, to see the tower in person is a privilege and a dream come true.
-As a traveler, to see something so emblematic and historic means so a lot.
+For me, to see the Eiffel tower in person is a privilege and a dream come true.
+As a traveler, seeing something so emblematic and historic means a lot.

-For some, especially couples, seeing the Eiffel tower is a romantic fulfillment.
+Seeing the Eiffel tower is a romantic fulfillment for some, especially couples.
 Others want to find links to the past… and some find awe in seeing this revolutionary architectural marvel.

 Regardless of the essence of the Eiffel Tower to anyone, it will still be the best symbol for France.
 A visit to France would seem incomplete without having even a glimpse at the tower.
 Or, a selfie, to be frank!
 LOL.